-Interns must be available in a block of at least 4 hours, preferably 2-4 days/week, on a flexible yet consistent schedule.
+Interns must be available in a block of at least 4 hours, preferably 2-4 days per week, on a flexible yet consistent schedule.
 They should be enrolled in a liberal arts program or a recent graduate, with the ability to work independently and efficiently, keeping prospect and donor information confidential.
 Ideal candidates will have excellent word processing and oral and written communication skills.

 Live Animal Center Intern

-As a marketing intern you have an exceptional opportunity to learn all aspects of work in a non-profit museum.
-Interns have an integral role in assisting us to promote the wealth of public programs of the museum and to make better known the depth of research behind-the-scenes at the Academy.
+As a marketing intern, you have an exceptional opportunity to learn all aspects of work in a nonprofit museum.
+Interns have an integral role in assisting us to promote the wealth of public programs of the museum and to make better known the depth of research happening behind the scenes at the Academy.

 Under the supervision of the Marketing Manager, duties may include: writing and proofreading advertising copy, writing for online and social media, creating and distributing marketing collateral, Internet research, and some basic administrative work